tawandachiteshe/dokploy-deploy-action/README.md

 # Dokploy Deploy Action

-This repository contains GitHub Actions for deploying applications using Dokploy.
+This repository contains GitHub Actions for triggering deployments of applications in Dokploy.
+This is useful if you want to trigger it after a build/push of your docker image in your CI

 ## Features

-- Automated deployment with Dokploy
+- Trigger deployment on Dokploy
 - Easy integration with GitHub workflows

 ## Usage